Ambala: Railways

 The Ambala Cantonment railway station was founded on the junction of the Delhi-Kalka and Ludhiana-Saharanpur lines.
-The historic Delhi-Panipat-Ambala-Kalka railway line dates back to 1889 while the Ludhiana-Saharanpur line was built in 1870.
+The historic Delhi-Panipat-Ambala-Kalka railway line dates back to 1889, while the Ludhiana-Saharanpur line was built in 1870.
 Situated 200 km north of Delhi, this town is well connected by the rail and road network.

-Ambala cantt railway station is main station of the city and is well connected with major cities of India.
+Ambala Cantt railway station is the main station of the city and well-connected with the major cities of India.

 Kalka-Shimla Railway, which is a UNESCO World Heritage site, also comes under Ambala division.

 Ambala Cantonment railway station serves maximum Shatabdi Express after New Delhi.

-Ambala railway station was mentioned in the famous story 'The Woman on Platform 8' by Ruskin Bond, although in reality there is no platform 8 in Ambala Cantt.
+Ambala railway station was mentioned in the famous story 'The Woman on Platform 8' by Ruskin Bond, although in reality, there is no platform 8 in Ambala Cantt.